spandit812/docker-commands/Custom/bridge-networks.md

 <pre>
+  docker0 is a bridge network

+  docker0 is the default Linux bridge that Docker creates automatically when the Docker daemon starts.

   <b>create custom bridge nework: In proction we should never create container in default network</b>
   docker network create --driver bridge custom-bridge docker network ls